web-infra-dev/rsbuild/packages/babel-preset/README.md

 # Rsbuild

-Unleash the power of Rspack with the ready-made build tool.
+Unleash the power of Rspack with the out-of-the-box build tool.

 ## Getting Started